SOPSLab/AmoebotSim/docs/source/tutorials/tutorials.rst

     std::vector<double> _history;
   };

-When creating a new measure with Measure(), there are now two parameters: name (the GUI name of the metric, a string), and freq (the frequency in which the measure is calculated/updated, an integer representing the number of rounds between calculating the new value of the measure).
+As you can see above, when creating a new measure with ``Measure()``, there are now two parameters: ``name`` (the GUI name of the metric, a string), and ``freq`` (the frequency in which the measure is calculated/updated, an integer representing the number of rounds between calculating the new value of the measure).

-The calculate() function is used to calculate the value of the measure, with these calculations being done from a global perspective, a system view.
+The ``calculate()`` function is used to calculate and return the value of the measure, with these calculations being done from a global perspective, a system view.
 This is where most of your code for a measure will reside.

-Now that we understand the basic format of the Measure class, let's create a measure to monitor the percentage of the particles in the system that are red.
+Now that we understand the basic format of the ``Measure`` class, let's create our own measure to monitor the *percentage of particles in the system that is red*.

-With measures, unlike with counts, we need to add some code to our header file to set up our custom measure, "PercentageRedMeasure", which inherits from the Measur class we looked at in metric.h .
+With measures, unlike with counts, we need to add some code to our header file.
+To set up our measure class ``PercentageRedMeasure``, which inherits from the ``Measure`` class that we looked at in ``metric.h``, we need to add the following code:

 .. code-block:: c++